AnujSinghML/SEGWISE-backend/README.md

 This prevents subscribers from receiving irrelevant events and reduces unnecessary traffic.

-## Webhook Signature Verification Made Easy
+### Webhook Signature Verification Made Easy

 The most impressive part of this implementation is the secure webhook signature verification.
 Let me show you how it works:

-### 1. Generate a Signature with Our Helper Tool
+#### 1. Generate a Signature with Our Helper Tool

-We've made security easy with a built-in signature generator:(make sure to use same secret-key as before)
+We've made security easy with a built-in signature generator (make sure to use same secret-key as before):

 ```bash
 curl -X POST "http://localhost:8000/tools/signature-generator" \